Program Type: Bachelor of Science

 Athletic training is a dynamic, challenging field for individuals interested in providing essential rehabilitative care in cases of injury and other medical conditions.
 The athletic training program at Presentation offers extensive hands-on learning opportunities with multiple sports, and delivers knowledge across a broad spectrum of related topics and subject areas.

 Students in the athletic training program complete clinical rotations with every sports team at Presentation, gaining the kind of hands-on skills that distinguish them throughout their careers.
-They are able to attend local, regional, and national athletic training symposia and gain additional hands-on training through clinical work at high schools, colleges and universities, junior hockey, family practice, and orthopedic/sports medicine clinics.
-And they take advantage of state-of-the-art facilities featured in our new Wellness Center.
+They are able to attend regional, and national athletic training symposia to gain hands-on training at high schools, colleges, junior hockey, family practice, and sports medicine clinics.

 Graduates of the athletic training program are prepared to enter the field after earning their state licensure.
-Our graduates have gone on to succeed at a broad range of professional sports teams and organizations, high schools, colleges and universities, and at health care practices.
-As an athletic trainer, you’ll be a critical part of the health care team, providing essential care and working under the direction of physicians, as prescribed by state licensure statutes.
+Our graduates have gone on to succeed at a broad range of professional sports teams and organizations, high schools, colleges, and health care practices.
+As athletic trainers, you’ll be a critical part of the health care team, working under the direction of physicians.